Why I Limit Screen Time For My Kids

 I admit, they were fans of some YouTube videos which I thought were kids friendly, however, after a while, they started reacting similarly to what they observed in the videos.

-Once I took that away and changed it to more age-appropriate videos that I made sure to screen before I allowed them to watch it, I realized that they were less forceful in play.
+Once I took that away and changed it to more age-appropriate videos that I made sure to screen before I allowed them to watch, I realized that they were less forceful in play.

 I also realized that too much of one thing can also change certain behaviors in my children which I don’t want to allow because of necessity but rather, because of the need for a well-rounded environment for them to grow in.